We feel your pain. You’ve been working hard on crafting a new newsletter or engaging internal emails to round up important news about your company.

 With ContactMonkey you can track internal corporate newsletters on an overall campaign level or an individual employee level right within Outlook using your Outlook distribution list.
 Tracking opens, link clicks, devices and location will help you identify what content employees find engaging.

-7) Turn your newsletters into a two-way communication channel
+7) Turn your newsletters into two-way engaging internal emails

-With our email template builder for Outlook and Gmail you can actually embed those tools with a simple drag and drop!
+With our email template builder for Outlook and Gmail you can actually embed those tools with a simple drag and drop.
+Now, with every email communication you can let your employees know that their feedback matters.

 Using Social Reactions within Internal Emails